mcdemarco/conclar/public/info.md

 **Video** (See *Anime*)

-**Virtual Program**
+**Virtual Program** (Harbor/Upper Level—Harbor I)

-*  All activities taking place in Harbor Ballroom I (Harbor/Upper Level) will be streamed to online members, available in-person to onsite members, and recorded for later viewing.
+*  All activities taking place in Harbor Ballroom I will be streamed to online members, available in-person to onsite members, and recorded for later viewing.

 **Volunteers** (see Information)